-New Covenant of Redemption in Jesus Christ.
-Mary's role and importance in the life of the Church will be explored.
+Jesus Christ.
+They will be introduced to the fact that the Church was founded by Christ through the Apostles and is sustained by him through the Holy Spirit.
+Throughout the course, Mary's importance in the life of the Church will also be emphasized.
 Students will leave this course with an awareness of their call to active participation in the Church and Her mission.